-- Instructor: Eli Tziperman (eli at seas.harvard.edu); TFs: Please see course web page.
-Feel free to email or visit us with any questions. - Day & time: Tue, Thu 10:00-11:30 - Location: Jefferson 250 - Office hours: Each of the teaching stuff will hold weekly office hours, see course web page for times & place.
-Eli's office: 24 Oxford, museum building, 4th floor, room 456. - Textbooks, course notes: This detailed syllabus (www.seas.harvard.edu/climate/eli/ Courses/APM120/2018spring/detailed-syllabus-apm120.pdf) contains all the information about the material used for each lecture, including page or section numbers from textbooks, and links to course notes.
-The main textbooks used are: - Str Strang, G., Linear Algebra and its Applications, 4th ed., 2005. [can also use Introduction to Linear Algebra by Gilbert Strang, Fifth Edition, 2016]
+Instructor: Eli Tziperman (eli@seas.harvard.edu); TFs: Please see course web page.
+Feel free to email or visit us with any questions.

-MMD Leskovec, Rajaraman and Ullman, Mining of Massive Datasets, download, Nielsen Michael Nielsen, online book "Neural networks and deep learning",
+Day, time & location: Tue, Thu 10:30-11:45, Jefferson 250.

-Supplementary materials/ Sources directory: All course notes and Matlab/ python demos may be found in the Sources directory.
-To access from outside campus & from the Harvard wireless network, use the VPN software from the FAS download site.
+Office hours: Each of the teaching stuff will hold weekly office hours, see course web page for times & place.
+Eli's office: 24 Oxford, museum building, 4th floor, room 456.

-Course materials are the property of the instructors or other copyright holders, are provided for your personal use, and may not be distribute or posted on any websites.
+Course resources: (1) The detailed syllabus lists material used for each lecture.
+(2) The course notes.
+(3) The supplementary materials, including Matlab/ python demos.
+Require VPN from the FAS download site to access from outside campus & from the Harvard wireless network.

-- Prerequisites: Applied Mathematics 21a and 21b, or equivalent; CS50 or equivalent. - Computer Skills: Programming knowledge is expected, Matlab or python experience would be particularly helpful.
-Course homework assignment will involve significant Matlab or python code writing.
-You may use either language.
+Course materials are the property of the instructors or other copyright holders, are provided for your personal use, and may not be distributed or posted on any websites.

-Using Matlab: install Matlab from the FAS software download site.
-If you need a Matlab refresher, we recommend the Matlab boot camp, 3-4 lectures during the beginning of the term; you need to register in advance, see my.harvard.edu.
+Prerequisites: Applied Mathematics 21a and 21b, or equivalent; CS50 or equivalent.

-Using python: Download the anaconda distribution for python version 3.6.
-Course demonstrations have been tested using the anaconda "spyder" interface.
-You may want to consider the Jupyter notebooks available from the anaconda launcher.
+Computer Skills: Programming experience is expected, homework assignments involve significant code writing, you may use either Matlab or python.

-- Sections/ weekly HW help sessions: homework help sessions are held every Monday 5-7pm, the evening before the HW is due, or as advertised on the course web page.
-You are strongly encourage to come and work on the homework assignments and on improving your understanding of the course material with other students and with the teaching stuff, to ask questions, and to offer help to others. - Homework: Homework will be assigned every Tuesday, and will be due (via electronic submission, see below) the following Tuesday at 10:00am, unless otherwise noted.
-Continuously practicing the lecture material on a weekly basis via HW assignments is the only way to become comfortable with the subjects covered in the course.
+Using Matlab: install from FAS software downloads.
+For a Matlab refresher, register in advance to the Matlab boot camp, 3 lectures at the start of the term.

-Homework forums on course web page: Please post any questions regarding to HW to the forums, rather than emailing the teaching staff.
-You are also strongly encouraged to respond to other students' questions on the forum.
+Using python: Install anaconda for python 3.7.
+Course demos have been tested using the "spyder" interface.
+You may want to consider Jupyter notebooks.

-Electronic homework submission: Homework assignments must be uploaded to the Canvas course website.
-Your submission, including code and figures, must be a single PDF file, no more than 20 Mb in size.
-It can be typeset or scanned, but must be clear and easily legible, not blurry or faint, and correctly rotated.
-You are encouraged to use scanners available in the libraries, but a scan using a phone app (e.g., this) may be acceptable if done carefully.
+- Sections/ weekly HW help sessions: Monday 5-7pm, or as advertised, the EPS faculty lounge on 4th floor of Hoffman, 20 Oxford St. Please come to work on the homework assignments, ask questions, and to offer help to others. - Homework will be assigned every Tuesday under "Files" on Canvas, due (via electronic submission, see below) the following Tuesday at 10:00am, unless otherwise noted.
+Continuously practicing the lecture material on a weekly basis via HW assignments is the only way to become comfortable with the subjects covered in the course. - Course forum: Please post questions regarding HW/ quizzes to the course forums (piazza.com/harvard/spring2019/apmth120), rather than emailing the teaching staff.
+You are very welcome to respond to other students' questions on the forum. - Electronic homework submission via Canvas: Your submission, including code and figures, must be a single PDF file, no more than 20 Mb in size and no more than 30 pages in total length.
+It may be typeset or scanned using scanners available in the libraries, but must be clear, easily legible, and correctly rotated.
+A scan using a phone app (e.g., this) may be acceptable if done carefully.
 Unacceptable scans could lead to a rejection of the submission or to a grade reduction of 15%.
-Late submissions would be lead to a reduction of 2% per minute after the due time.
+Late submissions would lead to a reduction of 2% per minute after the due time.